• Skip to primary navigation

 Step #2: Create the Filling

-In a large bowl, combine all the filling ingredients and mix well, then add mixture to a 9×13″ Pyrex baking dish and set aside.
+In a large bowl, combine all the filling ingredients and mix well, then add the mixture to a 9×13″ Pyrex baking dish and set aside.

 apples, cranberries and sugar in a bowl

-Step #3: Create Topping
+Step #3: Create the Topping

 Combine all the topping ingredients in a large bowl, mixing everything together well.